Finite Expression Methods for Discovering Physical Laws from Data: Numerical Results

 The results obtained from the FEX algorithm for the 2D Hopf normal form demonstrate its capability to accurately recover the analytical form of the unknown dynamical system model for different values of the bifurcation parameter $\mu$.
 We can see from Table~\ref{Hopf form} that both PDE-Net 2.0 and our FEX can recover the desired governing equation, while SINDy, GP, and SPL fail.
 Table~\ref{Hopf_per_parameter} demonstrates four dominating terms and six additional terms in descending coefficients for $\dot{x}$ and $\dot{y}$ generated by PDE-Net 2.0 and FEX.
 It is observed that FEX outperforms PDE-Net 2.0 in terms of accuracy, as the coefficients of the six additional terms generated by our FEX are smaller than those generated by PDE-Net 2.0.
 Tables~\ref{Hopf_per_parameter_error} and \ref{Hopf mean error} present the absolute error term by term and the mean absolute error for PDE-Net 2.0 and FEX.
 We can see from Tables~\ref{Hopf_per_parameter_error} and \ref{Hopf mean error} that FEX achieves a smaller absolute error term by term and a smaller MAE than that of PDE-Net 2.0.
 Figure~\ref{hopf pred} showcases the dynamics predicted by FEX and the ground truth dynamics when $T\in[0,2\pi]$.
 We can see from Figure~\ref{hopf pred} that the governing equation learned by our FEX performs well in predicting and capturing the underlying dynamics of the system.

 Figure~\ref{lossdecay_hopf_x} demonstrates the training processes of GP, SPL, and our FEX for the 2D Hopf normal form.
-We can see from Figure~\ref{lossdecay_hopf_x} that the MSE of our FEX is the smallest compared with that of GP and SPL.
-Table~\ref{lossdecay_hopf_x_mean} shows the mean and best MSE obtained from 5 runs for each method, where our FEX provides the smallest mean and best MSE compared with those of GP and SPL.
+We can see from Figure~\ref{lossdecay_hopf_x} that the average squared error of our FEX is the smallest compared with that of GP and SPL.
+Table~\ref{lossdecay_hopf_x_mean} shows the best and average MSE obtained from 5 runs for each method, where our FEX provides the smallest best and average MSE compared with those of GP and SPL.